ZahraBehzad/OpenCV-workshop-codes/OpenCV workshop codes/Numpy-Introduction/README.md

 # Introduction to NumPy Basics

 A beginner-friendly tutorial demonstrating fundamental NumPy operations, array creation, and manipulation.
-Familiarity with these Numpy basics is essential for working with images.
+Familiarity with this Numpy basics is essential for working with images.

 ## Prerequisites